ailaDRB/ailaDRB/README.md

 - 👋 Hi, I’m Dalia RB
-- 👀 I’m interested in web developement
+- 👀 I’m interested in software developement and web developement
-- 🌱 I’m currently learning JS, PHP,SQL
+- 🌱 I’m currently learning software
-- 💞️ I’m looking to collaborate on website
+- 💞️ I’m looking to collaborate on software and website
-- 📫 Reach me through my Portfolio website
+- 📫 Reach me through my Portfolio, linkedin and email

 <!---
 ailaDRB/ailaDRB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.